 - o It is important that you ask your teacher for help that is what they are there for!
-Don't be shy of letting teachers know that you don't understand something.
+Don't be shy about letting teachers know that you don't understand something.
 Teachers want to help you to learn, so they will always try to find ways to make things easier. - ... you have already spoken to your teacher about problems you are having, but things have not improved: - o Ask to speak to the Head of Faculty in that subject.
-You can find them in their Faculty Office, or you can write them a note asking if you can come and see them.
+You can find them in their Faculty Office, or you can contact them via the school email system to let them know that you would like to speak to them.